Nishune/Nishune/README.md

 # Hello and welcome to my github!!

 ### My name is Rikard Engström, i have a background in the Swedish Armed Forces and UX-design.
-Iam not studying computer science with focus on Java & Javascript.
+Iam now studying computer science with focus on Java & Javascript.

 ## 📊 GitHub Statistics